modelbricks/modelbricks.github.io/pages/MB_AKAP7_PLB.md

  DOI: <a href="https://doi.org/10.1016/j.cellsig.2015.05.016">10.1016/j.cellsig.2015.05.016</a><br />

 ### Description
-This model describes The binding and phosphorilation of  PLB by AKAP7.
-The VCell model <a href="/modelbricks/AKAP7_PLB_Binding.vcml"> AKAP7_PLB_Binding.vcml </a> provides an executable counterpart for this brick.
+This is Model Brick #3, build based on the complete and curated model (ADD NAME HERE) linked in publications.
+This brick describes The binding and phosphorilation of  PLB by AKAP7.

 ### Images
 <center>